Iowa Caucuses: One Last Ride Before

 Cruz in the crosshairs

 With Trump out of the game, Cruz will be center stage.
 Formerly leading in Iowa, the Texas senator is now trailing Trump.
-He will undoubtedly seize the opportunity to attack the frontrunner and try to win back some of the momentum.
+He will undoubtedly seize the opportunity to attack the frontrunner and try to win back some of the momenta.

 Yet the position of frontrunner can be fraught with peril.
 Cruz will likely find himself the target of a lot of the criticism from his opponents, especially from Marco Rubio, who is hoping to break out from the middling pack to tilt with the two leaders.